dghpebsunit-ux/USCDC_EBSToolkit/README.md

-# Event-Based Surveillance (EBS) Toolkit
+# USCDC EBS Toolkit

 **Repository:** [github.com/dghpebsunit-ux/USCDC_EBSToolkit](https://github.com/dghpebsunit-ux/USCDC_EBSToolkit)

-A practical, modular toolkit for establishing, strengthening, and evaluating Event-Based Surveillance (EBS) as part of a country's Early Warning, Alert, and Response (EWAR) system.
-This repository is maintained by the CDC Global Surveillance, Laboratory, and Data Systems Branch (GSLDSB) EBS Unit, Division of Global Health Protection (DGHP), and packages training materials, templates, and guidance for implementing EBS using a stepwise, multisectoral, all-hazards approach.
+A practical, modular toolkit for establishing, strengthening, and evaluating Event-Based Surveillance (EBS) as part of a country's Early Warning, Alert and Response (EWAR) system.
+This repository is maintained by the CDC Global Surveillance, Laboratory, and Data Systems Branch (GSLDSB) EBS Unit, Division of Global Health Protection (DGHP), and packages training materials, templates, and guidance for implementing EBS using a stepwise, multisectoral, One Health approach.

 > **Scope note:** This toolkit focuses on EBS as a complement to Indicator-Based Surveillance (IBS).
 Both feed into epidemic intelligence and EWAR, but they serve different purposes — IBS is best suited to monitoring known, prioritized diseases against defined alert/outbreak thresholds; EBS is best suited to picking up unstructured, unexpected signals that IBS would miss.